Portuguese people: Romanization

 Lusitanian inhabitants, following the rest of the Roman-Iberian peninsula, eventually gained the status of "Citizens of Rome".
 Many saints emerged from the territory.
 These include Saint Engrácia, Saint Quitéria, and Saint Marina of Aguas Santas.

 The Romans impacted the population, both genetically and culturally; the Portuguese language derives mostly from Latin, mostly a later evolution of the Roman language after the fall of the Western Roman Empire.

-A 1949 study by the Italian-American linguist Mario Pei, analyzing the degree to which Portuguese and six other Romance languages diverged from Vulgar Latin with respect to their accent vocalization, yielded the following measurements of divergence—with higher percentages indicating greater divergence from the stressed vowels of Vulgar Latin—placing Portuguese toward the innovative end of the spectrum in this respect:
+A 1949 study by the Italian-American linguist Mario Pei, analyzing the degree to which Portuguese and six other Romance languages diverged from Classical Latin with respect to their accent vocalization, yielded the following measurements of divergence—with higher percentages indicating greater divergence from the stressed vowels of Classical Latin—placing Portuguese toward the innovative end of the spectrum in this respect: